-3.4 LEADERSHIP AND SERVICE
+1.3 LEADERSHIP AND SERVICE

-- Attend Film and Television and/or faculty meetings and/or membership of a number of committees, as required. - Participate in program planning and delivery within budget and in alignment with the Faculty and Film and Television's Vision, Purpose and Strategic Business Plans.
+- Participate and provide leadership in the professional arts sector, particularly in relation to professional practice and research in Art. - Effective liaison with external networks to foster collaborative partnerships - Attend School and/or faculty meetings and/or membership of a number of committees. - Participate in program planning and delivery within budget and in alignment with the Faculty of the VCA & MCMs and Art's Vision, Purpose and Strategic Business Plans. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4. - Other duties consistent with this Position Description.